kartaltabak/kafka-connect-sqlserver-converters/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Thank you for using Kafka Connect SQL Variant Converter!
+Thank you for using Kafka Connect SQLServer Converters!